namitharayasam/namitharayasam.github.io/_pages/about.md

 Currently, I work on Multi-Agent Path Finding (MAPF) with [Rishi Veerapaneni](https://rishi-v.github.io/) at CMU.
 Previously, I was a research intern at the [National University of Singapore](https://www.nus.edu.sg/), where I worked with [Hannah Brown](https://hannah-aught.github.io/) under the supervision of [Prof. Michael Qizhe Shieh](https://michaelshieh.com/) on adversarial robustness in LLMs.

 I completed my undergraduate studies in Computer Science at [PES University](https://pes.edu/about/), specializing in Machine Intelligence and Data Science.
-During this time, I also developed a bio-inspired SLAM system that localizes robots using event-camera data, leveraging brain-inspired attractor dynamics to achieve self-correcting spatial memory through loop closure.
+During this time, I also developed a bio-inspired SLAM system that localizes robots using event-camera data, leveraging brain-inspired attractor dynamics for self-correcting spatial memory.

 Outside of research, I'm a Carnatic classical singer.
 I'm endlessly curious about behavioural neuroscience and biohacking.
 Send me your favorite obscure brain fact.